rapidsai/legate-boost/contributing.md

 ### Hotfixes

-Imagine that `v24.09.00` has been published, and at some later point a critical bug is found, which we want to package and release as `v24.09.01`.
+Imagine that `v24.09.00` has been published, and at some later point a critical bug is found, which you want to package and release as `v24.09.01`.

 Do the following.